TerjeNorderhaug/person8-mongo/README.md

 # WellBE

-Globally distributed healthcare for digital nomads, powered by AI and blockchain to change lives for the better.
+Globally distributed continuous healthcare for globetrotters with chronic conditions, applying AI and blockchain to change lives for the better.

 Implemented as a universal (nee isomporhic) Clojurescript React SPA.
-Runs on Heroku using node express, bootstrap, reagent and Kioo templates, with code shared between frontend and backend, where Figwheel hotloads code changes to both.
+Runs on Docker and Heroku using node express, bootstrap, reagent and Kioo templates, with code shared between frontend and backend, where Figwheel hotloads code changes to both.

 ## Requirements